Voyz/ibind/docs/websocket/core-concepts/runtime-and-lifecycle.md

 - Transport thread - manages the `WebSocketApp` object handling the WebSocket connection, monitors inconsistencies between sessions and forwards all messages to the runtime thread as TransportEvents.
 - Runtime thread - ensures the transport thread is alive, processes TransportEvents, and performs health checks [FIXME: link to health monitor docs]

+You can read more about the threading model in [Threading Model](./threading-model.md).

-Note that there are two distinct event systems in the client - see [Events / Internal Event Systems][internal-event-systems] for more
+Note that there are two distinct event systems in the client - see [Events / Internal Event Systems][internal-event-systems] for more.

 ## Lifecycle Interface